SushantPoman/Study/Course notes.md

     }

 ### 38-35-SBMS-01-DEC-23 - Spring cloud -> Eureka server(Internal MS communication), Horizontal load balancing
+Service registry - It is used to maintain all apis information like name, status, url and health at one place.
+Also called as service discovery.\
 Access eureka server on - http://localhost:8761/ \
 orderservice.addr=http://ORDERSERVICE -> this is logical name\
 Based on logical name eureka server will resolve then it will give you actual url and port no.Horizontal load balancing - Same MS you can run with 2 instances 1:13:50 by changing the port 2 instances will work like roundrobin\